 The Hadzabe live from nature and their spirituality is not a religion but rather an integral part of their culture.
-We have the privilege to visit Hadzabe's sacred sites and learn more about their relationship to the natural world.
+We have the privilege to learn more about their relationship with the natural world.

 We facilitate this expedition with David Metcalf and Anniina Sandberg.
 David is a professional photographer and film producer based in Bali.
 He has traveled into indigenous communities on a regular basis for the past seven years and supports a number of cultural and environmental programs.
 He was the co-founder of the first international indigenous film festival in Bali in 2018.
 He has dedicated his life to helping preserve and support the wisdom and beauty of indigenous wisdom.

-DAY 1.
 Arrive at Kilimanjaro airport.
-We pick you up and transfer to our safari lodge in Arusha.
+We pick you up and transfer to our 4-star safari lodge in Arusha.
 Arusha is a vibrant African city and a safari gateway situated at the foot of Mount Meru, Africa's 5th highest mountain.
 Dinner together in a local African restaurant.
+Overnight at a lodge.
 (D).

-DAY 2.
-Mto Wa Mbu is our first destination, which is about 2 hours drive from Arusha.
+After breakfast, we head to Mto Wa Mbu village that is our first destination, which is about 2 hours drive from Arusha.
 The name Mto Wa Mbu means "River of Mosquitoes".
 From this village, we drive into the bush where we set up a camp inside a Maasai "boma".
 Maasai live in bomas which are kind of extended families numbering about 4-10 families normally.
-From our Maasai boma, we can see the Great Eastern Rift Valley and most probably we can see some zebras, antelopes etc. The Maasai have built their spirituality around pastoralism, and cows are the link between them and their god, Engai.
-We meet the Maasai warriors at their secret bush camp where we learn more about Maasai spirituality and their unique age-set system.
+From our Maasai boma, you can see the Great Eastern Rift Valley and most probably we can see some zebras, antelopes, etc. The Maasai have built their indigenous wisdom around pastoralism, and cows are the link between them and their god, Engai.
+We meet the Maasai warriors at their bush camp where we learn more about traditional Maasai knowledge and their unique age-set system.
 Enjoy your first bush dinner under the African sky full of stars.
 (B, L, D).

-DAY 3.
-Meeting the spiritual leader.
-Today we transfer to Ngorongoro Conservation Area.
+After the bush breakfast, we transfer to Ngorongoro Conservation Area.
 Ngorongoro Conservation Area is the world’s largest intact caldera from a long-extinct volcano.
 It is also UNESCO's World Heritage Site.
 Ngorongoro is home to about 26 000 wild creatures who live within the safety of the caldera walls.
-The Maasai are the indigenous peoples whose traditional lands are Ngorongoro including the Crater where they still herd their cattle in balance with wild animals.
+The Maasai are the indigenous peoples whose traditional lands are Ngorongoro including the Ngorongoro Crater where they still herd their cattle in balance with wild animals.
 We have a great privilege to meet the Maasai's spiritual leader and medicine man, laiboni.
 Laiboni tells us about Maasai's wisdom.
 We learn how Maasai use bush medication and traditional healing.
 We set up a camp in a Maasai village in the Ngorongoro Conservation Area.
 Dinner and overnight in a Maasai village.
 (B, L, D).

 After breakfast, we head to Lake Eyasi and we drive to a remote location where are no roads.
 Here live the Hadzabe hunter-gatherers.
 For thousands of years, the Hadzabe hunter-gatherers have lived in Lake Eyasi.
 They are some of the last remaining hunter-gatherers on the Earth.
 We go deep into the bush and set up a bush camp next to the Hadzabe's huts.
-On these two days, we join the Hadzabe on their hunting trips, learn their hunting techniques, and see how they gather wild honey from huge Baobab trees.
-We learn their sacred rituals and rites of passages.
-At the evenings, the Hadzabe sing and tell stories at slow-burning Acasia fire.
+On these two days, we join the Hadzabe on their hunting trips, learn their hunting techniques, and see how they gather wild honey.
+In the evenings, the Hadzabe sing and tell stories at slow-burning Acasia fire.
+(B, L, D).

-DAY 7.
-Today we head to the Lake Eyasi.
+Today we head to Lake Eyasi.
 Lake Eyasi is a seasonal shallow salt lake on the floor of the Great Rift Valley at the base of the Serengeti Plateau.
-We stay one night in the Lake Eyasi Lodge which is located on a gentle slope with stunning views over the seasonal soda lake and up to the Ngorongoro Conservation Area.
+We stay overnight in the Lake Eyasi Safari Lodge, which is located on a gentle slope with stunning views over the seasonal soda lake and up to the Ngorongoro Conservation Area.
 After many days in the bush, you can have a fresh shower and you can relax by the pool or read a book on your veranda.
 Full-board in a lodge.
 (B, L, D).

-DAY 8.
-After breakfast, we transfer back to Kilimanjaro airport when your flight departures.
+After breakfast, we transfer back to Kilimanjaro airport.
 (B).